Holistic Mental Health Counseling | Brain Changers

 Christian Counselor / Life Coach

-During her life as an educator, teaching and counseling students and families, Dr. Golder developed an interest in brain function from childhood into adulthood.
-After receiving her ThD in Christian counseling, she learned about neurofeedback and opened a practice with her partner, Mindy Frtiz.
-As a Licensed Belief Therapist, Biblical emphasis is applied when counseling Christians.
-Dr. Golder believes counseling needs to be based in brain function and behavioral outcomes.
+During her life as an educator, teaching and counseling students and families, Dr. McClung developed an interest in brain function from childhood into adulthood.
+After receiving her ThD in Christian counseling, she learned about neurofeedback and opened Brain Changers in Dallas with her business partner, Mindy Fritz.
+Biblical emphasis is applied when counseling Christians.
+Dr. McClung believes counseling needs to be based in brain function and behavioral outcomes.

 - B.A.
 Austin College